goldmansachs/obevo/README.md

 Obevo can be used for more than just relational databases.

-MongoDB support is now being piloted by end-users with version 7.2.0.
+MongoDB support is now available and supported for MongoDB versions 4.1.x and greater (i.e. not using the deprecated "eval" API).

 This is the first non-RDBMS platform supported, which shows that the object-based management pattern described [here](https://www.infoq.com/articles/Obevo-Introduction) can be applicable elsewhere.